prof-rossetti/georgetown-opim-243-201901/notes/python/packages/dotenv.md

 > Prerequisite: [Environment Variables](/notes/environment-variables.md)

-The `dotenv` package allows a program to reference environment variables from a project-specific `.env` file.
+The `dotenv` package allows a program to reference environment variables from a project-specific ".env" file.
 This makes environment variables much easier to manage, especially for Windows users.

 Reference: https://github.com/theskumar/python-dotenv.